Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Experiments

-We then compare our method with GANSpace and InterFaceGAN that perform semantic image control via latent space manipulation in \Fref{figure:cmpgan}.
-For these manipulation methods, the pretrained StyleGAN2 model is finetuned on the same non-human face dataset like ours.
+Comparisons with Latent Space Manipulation Methods: We then compare our method with GANSpace and InterFaceGAN that perform semantic image control via latent space manipulation in Fig.~\ref{figure:cmpgan}.
 Since GANSpace is an unsupervised method without explicit supervision of the semantic attributes, it is difficult to locate the corresponding latent variable for a given attribute.
-Also, it is not guaranteed that all the factors of interest will be disentangled, e.g., the hair is also changed when ``opening mouth''.
+Also, it is not guaranteed that all the factors of interest will be disentangled, \textit{e.g.}, the hair is also changed when ``opening mouth''.
 For InterFaceGAN, as their original version only supports human faces, we combine it with our cross-domain adaptation method when applied to out-of-domain faces.
-Compared to GANSpace, InterFaceGAN allows explicit controls with supervision, but the required binary labeling hardly exists for some attributes, thus not supporting the controllable editing for such attributes (e.g., changing the illumination or shape).
-In contrast, our method can disentangle different attributes much better and produce better editing quality.
+Compared to GANSpace, InterFaceGAN allows explicit controls with supervision, but the required binary labeling hardly exists for some attributes, thus not supporting the controllable editing for such attributes (\textit{e.g.} illumination, shape).
+In contrast, our method can disentangle different attributes much better and achieve better editing quality.